ajameson/rdma_p4_demo/README.md

 # Build Instructions

-Make sure that you have libibverbs and associated development packages installed, then compile using "make"
+Make sure that you have libibverbs and associated development packages installed, then compile with:

+    ./compile.sh

 # Running Instructions